mit-rss/wall_follower_sim/README.md

 ### 3. Running the Tests

 Like last lab, you will be asked to run your tests locally and then submit the log.npz files that the tests generate.
-We have added two launch files to launch the correct simulator and tests (note: to add these files to your ros workspace see the changes to setup.py).
+We have added two launch files to launch the test simulator and tests (note: to add these files to your ros workspace see the changes to setup.py).

-To launch the new simulator, run:
+To launch the test simulator, run:

     ros2 launch wall_follower launch_test_sim.launch.py